Homelessness: Refuges and alternative accommodation

 Single room occupancy (more commonly abbreviated to SRO) is a form of housing that is typically aimed at residents with low or minimal incomes who rent small, furnished single rooms with a bed, chair, and sometimes a small desk.
 SRO units may be rented out as a permanent or primary residence to individuals, within a multi-tenant building where tenants share a kitchen, toilets or bathrooms.
 In the 2010s, some SRO units may have a small refrigerator, microwave, and sink.(also called a "residential hotel").

 24-hour Internet cafes are now used by over 5,000 Japanese "Net cafe refugees".
 An estimated 75 percent of Japan's 3,200 all-night internet cafes cater to regular overnight guests, who in some cases have become their main source of income.
 24-hour McDonald's restaurants are also used by "McRefugees" in Japan, China, and Hong Kong.
 There are about 250 McRefugees in Hong Kong.

 Tent cities are ad hoc campsites of tents and improvised shelters consisting of tarpaulins and blankets, often near industrial and institutionally zoned real estate such as rail yards, highways and high transportation veins.
 A few more elaborate tent cities, such as Dignity Village, are hybrids of tent cities and shantytowns.
 Tent cities frequently consist only of tents and fabric-improvised structures, with no semi-permanent structures at all.

 Inexpensive boarding houses, which have also been called flophouses, offer cheap, low-quality temporary lodging.
 Inexpensive motels also offer cheap, low-quality temporary lodging.
 However, some who can afford housing live in a motel by choice.
 For example, David and Jean Davidson spent 22 years at various U.K. Travelodges.

 Shantytowns are ad hoc dwelling sites of improvised shelters and shacks, usually near rail yards, interstates and high transportation veins.
 Some shantytowns have interstitial tenting areas, but the predominant feature consists of hard structures.
 Each pad or site tends to accumulate roofing, sheathing, plywood, and nailed two-by-fours.

-Squatting in an unoccupied structure where a homeless person may live without payment and the owner's knowledge or permission.
+Squatting is living in an unoccupied structure where a homeless person may live without payment and the owner's knowledge or permission.
 Often these buildings are long abandoned and not safe to occupy.